Sober Living Resources for New Mexico

 For people actively drinking and abusing drugs, the state of New Mexico may appear to be one vast cesspool of bars, clubs, and drug dealers.
 Looking at the state with fresh and sober eyes reveals a beautiful countryside filled with scenic landscapes and opportunities for adventure.
 There are many activities and events in New Mexico that offer sources of sober fun.
 Yes, sober fun.
 Making the most of these opportunities is easy for sober living residents and graduates who have developed coping skills and a sober friend group.

 Keep in mind, however, that in early recovery it is often helpful to leave one’s home state entirely.
-Recovering outside of New Mexico by attending a sober living house in Los Angeles, for instance, makes it far easier to develop fresh habits and behaviors.
+Recovering outside of New Mexico by attending a sober living house in California, for instance, makes it far easier to develop fresh habits and behaviors.
 For individuals who return home to New Mexico, however, there is much to be enjoyed.
 Sober life can be fun and exciting.
 Below are some ideas for fun sober activities in New Mexico:

 Taos Ski Valley